temporalio/documentation/docs/external-resources.md

 - [Cadence Architecture Talk](https://www.youtube.com/watch?v=5M5eiNBUf4Q) (24 mins) by Samar Abbas
 - [Cadence: Micro service Architecture Beyond Request/Response](https://www.youtube.com/watch?v=BJwFxqdSx4Y) (34 mins) by Maxim Fateev

+*If you are seeking to migrate from Cadence to Temporal, [our v0.28.0 changelog](https://docs.temporal.io/blog/temporal-v0.28.0-changelog/) has the key differences you will need.*

 ## Misc

 *Everything else that doesn't fit goes here.*